 Hops - We use a lot of Wakatu - especially in the Golden Goose.
 An older variety based on the Hallertau strain, which makes for a nicely balanced beer.
 Pacific Gem is used for up front bittering in several beers.
 Riwaka , Motueka Nelson Sauvin for a bit of ‘fruit’.
+The new wonder baby on the block - Nectaron - is also finding it’s place in the play pen.
 We also grow our own hops which we call ‘Onekaka’ - these are used in most of our beers to provide a filter bed to help clarify the wort as it drains from the kettle

 Yeasts - Ale - US-05 and US-05 (T-58 in the strong ones) Lagers - W-35/70

 Water - the most important ingredient - comes from a small bush filtered stream in the hill behind the Mussel Inn.
 Very low in dissolved minerals - high in all the good stuff that water should have in it.
 No chemicals added.